 It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

-Now that you’re here, it’s time to dive in!
+Now it’s time to dive in to some modeling!
 We’ll start things off by covering the building block of all modeling, and a solid understanding here will provide you the basis for just about anything that comes after, no matter how complex it gets.
 The linear model is our starting point.
 At first glance, it may seem like a very simple model, and it is, relatively speaking.
 But it’s also quite powerful and flexible, able to take in different types of inputs, handle nonlinear relationships, temporal and spatial relations, clustering, and more.
 Linear models have a long history, with even the formal and scientific idea behind correlation and linear regression being well over a century old1!
 And in that time, the linear model is far and away the most used model out there.
 But before we start talking about the linear model, we need to talk about what a model is in general.

 3.1 Key Ideas